 They are ideal for planting in areas where they will get little attention after they establish in their first year.
-Rugosa varieties are the best for dry soil in shade, and they are useful for protecting the edges of sand dunes from people and animals trying to trample them.
+They will all grow in damp, shady places and dry, exposed sites with poor soil.
+Rugosa varieties are the best for dry soil in shade, useful for protecting the edges of sand dunes from people and animals.

 Can Roses Make a Hedge?

-For ornamental garden hedging intended for structure rather than a really serious boundary, you can use other varieties like hybrid tea.
+For ornamental garden hedging intended for structure rather than a really serious boundary, you can use most shrub roses and large varieties of hybrid tea.